-In-person meetings and league-managed scheduling of games were becoming less common even before Covid, and now team admins and coaches do most of their league scheduling by email.
-Here are a couple tips for making that process run smoother.
+Team admins and coaches do most of their league scheduling asynchronously.
+Here are a couple tools for making that process run smoother.

 This printable, one-page, Season-at-a-Glance scheduling aid replaces printing a calendar or using a calendar app on your phone or computer.
 Why is that better?
 Because it puts your entire season on one page (no flipping pages or toggling between windows) and makes it really easy to see where you have openings.
 I suggest that you print it out and set it beside your computer if you’re scheduling at home, or stick it on a clipboard if you’re using it at an in-person scheduling meeting.
 I think you’ll be glad you did.